-.NET Core refers to several technologies including .NET Core, ASP.NET Core and Entity Framework Core.
+.NET and .NET Core refer to several technologies including the runtime, ASP.NET Core, and Entity Framework Core.

 Looking for the support policy for another part of the .NET platform?
-See .NET Support Policy.
+See the .NET Support Policy page.

 Every Microsoft product has a lifecycle.
 The lifecycle begins when a product is released and ends when it's no longer supported.
 Knowing key dates in this lifecycle helps you make informed decisions about when to upgrade or make other changes to your software.
 This product is governed by Microsoft's Modern Lifecycle Policy.

-The .NET Core support lifecycle offers support for each release.
+The .NET and .NET Core support lifecycle offers support for each release.
 The length of time and degree of support vary based on a few qualifications.

-Within a release's support lifecycle, systems must remain current on released patch updates for the Major.Minor release.
+Within a release's support lifecycle, systems must remain current on released patch updates.

-This table tracks release dates and end of support dates for .NET Core versions.
+The following table tracks release dates and end of support dates for .NET and .NET Core versions.

 |Version||Original Release Date||Latest Patch Version||Patch Release Date||Support Level||End of Support|

-.NET Core preview releases are supported through Microsoft Developer Support only if they are specifically designated 'Go-Live'.
-In such cases the license allows you to deploy applications built on the specified .NET Core, ASP.NET Core, Entity Framework Core preview to production environments and provides access to Microsoft Support.
-For an explanation of available support options, please visit Support for Business and Developers.
+.NET preview releases are supported through Microsoft Developer Support only if they're specifically designated 'Go-Live'.
+In such cases, the license allows you to deploy applications built on the specified .NET, ASP.NET Core, Entity Framework Core preview to production environments and provides access to Microsoft Support.
+For an explanation of available support options, visit Support for Business and Developers.

-The Preview Releases Support Lifecycle for applicable pre-releases will be as follows.
+The support lifecycle for applicable pre-releases is as follows.

 |Version||Release Date||End of Support|